 When we become aware of feelings of discomfort within our dogs or ourselves, this uncertainty can appear as passivity or paralysis.
-The uncertainty may also be expressed by procrastination, an over-reliance on management or direction of a teacher.
+The uncertainty may also be expressed by procrastination, an over-reliance on management or the direction from a teacher or 'guru'.
 A subtler expression is a tendency to stay within our own, or our dogs comfort zone.

 Whilst any of these may be the perfect strategy to manage a certain set of conditions, overly used they can lead to frustration, boredom and giving up.
 In the worst case, they can lead to the onus being put on the dog to decide how to react, in a situation for which they have no experience or training.